Las Vegas ready for ‘new era of tech,’ experts say

 “Technology has gone through many different waves,” he said, with artificial intelligence, blockchain and the internet of things leading the way.

-Las Vegas’ low taxes and cost of living is a major draw for blockchain companies, Martin said.
+Las Vegas’ low taxes and cost of living are major draws for blockchain companies, Martin said.

 “It really does support and reward risk-taking,” he said.
 “I think that’s a culture that is quite unique to our community.”